Matt Taberner

-Matthew Taberner (born 17 June 1993) is an Australian rules footballer who plays for the Fremantle Football Club in the Australian Football League (AFL).
-He mainly plays as a key position forward.
+Matthew Taberner (born 17 June 1993) is a former Australian rules footballer who last played for the Fremantle Football Club in the Australian Football League (AFL).
+He mainly played as a key position forward.
+Drafted in 2013, Taberner was twice Fremantle's leading goalkicker and played 125 games before being delisted in 2024.

 Early life

 Originally from Bright, Victoria, Taberner played for Myrtleford in the Ovens & Murray Football League and the Murray Bushrangers in the TAC Cup.
-He was drafted to Fremantle with the 11th selection at the 2013 Rookie Draft.
+He was drafted to Fremantle with the 11th selection at the 2013 rookie draft.
 Taberner missed the start of the 2013 season due to a bout of glandular fever.
 He made his debut for Peel Thunder in the West Australian Football League (WAFL) in the 6th round of the 2013 WAFL season, and kicking 9 goals from his next 7 matches.